 On his arrival in London he was transferred to the 54th Battalion and was sent to France on the 26th June 1917.
-After he was admitted to hospital on the 31st August 1917 Gurbachan was then sent to Weymouth, England and returned to Australia on the 21st December 1917 on the “Parsic”.
+After he was admitted to hospital on the 31st August 1917 Gurbachan was then sent to Weymouth, England and returned to Australia on the 21st December 1917 on the “Persic”.
 He was discharged as he was overage and not fit for duty.
 He arrived at Melbourne on the 12th February 1918 and then sailed to Sydney via the “S. S. Ormande” where he was discharged from the AIF on the 4th June 1918.
 Gurbachan was awarded the British War Medal and Victory Medal.
 He returned to India via Hong Kong on the S. S. “Canpla” on the 8th June 1919.
 It is unclear if Gurbachan returned to Australia as he has dissapeared from all historical records after this time.

 Haizara – Hazara Singh

-Hazara Singh the son of D. Singh and grandson of Attar Singh, District of Jullandah, Punjab, India was born about 1864 in Lahore, Punjab, India and arrived in Sydney, Australia on 13th April 1897 on the “Vadala” from Calcutta, India.
+Hazara Singh the son of Attar Singh, Aur, Nawashaar, Punjab, India was born about 1864 in Lahore, Punjab, India and arrived in Sydney, Australia on 13th April 1897 on the “Vadala” from Calcutta, India.
 His brother Daleep Singh lived at Aur Jasheel, Nawashaar, Punjab.
 In Australia, Hazara worked as a hawker in and around Gundagai, New South Wales and quickly settled at the nearby town of Brungle where he opened a store in 1908.

 During World War One he enlisted as a Private, his service number was 5176, 13th Battalion, 16th Reinforcement of the Australian Imperial Force at Liverpool New South Wales on the 28th December 1915.
 Before arriving in Australia Hazara had fought in Burma for 5 years and in Afghanistan with the 32nd Sikhs Regiment.
 At the time of his enlistment he was a Storekeeper.